Two people arrested after pedestrian struck by driver fleeing police

-A pedestrian has been struck by a vehicle being followed by police in Palmerston North.
+A pedestrian was struck by a vehicle being followed by police in Palmerston North.

 Palmerston North area prevention manager Inspector Ashley Gurney said police saw a person of interest travelling on Pioneer Highway about 2.30pm on Tuesday and signalled for the vehicle to stop; however, the driver continued.